mohan7427/BooSt/README.md

 # BoSS
-Tool for benchmarking of Storage system
+BoSS is a tool which is used for benchmarking of Storage system.